scriptsharks/scriptsharks.source/docs/0xFF About/FD Origins.md

 (MITRE: [T1593.002](https://attack.mitre.org/techniques/T1593/002/))

-In 2003, after learning about [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp), I was eager to practice what I'd learned.
+In 2003, after learning about [SQL Injection](https://www.w3schools.com/sql/sql_injection.asp) (SQLi), I was eager to practice what I'd learned.
 Back then, we didn't have sites like [HackTheBox](https://www.hackthebox.com/) providing practice labs.
 Even [HackThisSite](https://www.hackthissite.org/) was new, and was not well-known.
 Hackers had two choices: either get legal access to test hardware, or practice your skills "in the wild."

 I was too broke to afford my own computer, let alone to buy a spare PC for "target practice," and I didn't know any other hackers IRL.
 I decided to take the risk and practice on live targets.
 (As a kid, rational thinking and sound judgment were not my strong suits.)